mono/monodevelop/emacs/README.md

 ## Usage

 fsharp-mode should launch automatically whenever you open an F# buffer.
-If the current file is part of an F# project, and the intellisense process is not running, it will be launched, and the current project loaded.

-Currently intellisense features can be offered for just one project at a time.
-To load a new F# project, use <kbd>C-c C-p</kbd>.

-While a project is loaded, the following features will be available:
+When the intellisense process is running, the following features will be available:

-1. Type information for symbol at point will be displayed in the minibuffer
+1. Type information for symbol at point will be displayed in the minibuffer.
 2. Errors and warnings will be automatically highlighted, with mouseover text.
+Jump to the next and previous error using <kbd>M-n</kbd> and <kbd>M-p</kbd>.
 3. To display a tooltip, move the cursor to a symbol and press
    <kbd>C-c C-t</kbd> (default).
 4. To jump to the definition of a symbol at point, use <kbd>C-c C-d</kbd>.
 5. Completion will be invoked automatically on dot, as in Visual Studio.
-   It may be invoked manually using `completion-at-point`, often bound to
+   It may be invoked manually using `fsharp-ac/complete-at-point`, bound by default to <kbd>C-c C-.</kbd>.
-   <kbd>M-TAB</kbd> and <kbd>C-M-i</kbd>.
 6. To stop the intellisense process for any reason, use <kbd>C-c C-q</kbd>.

-In the event of any trouble, please open an issue on [Github](https://github.com/fsharp/fsharpbinding/) with the label `Emacs`.
+### Projects

+fsharp-mode offers intellisense for projects using the MSBuild/`.fsproj` format.
+This allows project files to be shared with other developers using Visual Studio and Xamarin Studio/Monodevelop.
+To create a new project file, it is recommended that you take an existing project file and modify the list of source files.
+One such project file can be found in the fsharp-mode repository [here](https://github.com/fsharp/fsharpbinding/blob/master/emacs/test/Test1/Test1.fsproj).

+If, on loading a new `.fs` file, the intellisense process is not running and a `.fsproj` file is found in the current or an enclosing directory, the intellisense process will be launched, and the project loaded.

+Currently intellisense features can be offered for just one project at a time.
+To load a new F# project, use <kbd>C-c C-p</kbd>.

+### Scripts

+F# scripts (`.fsx` files) are standalone, and require no project file.
+As a result, intellisense can be offered for many script files concurrently with a project.
+If you wish open a script file and the intellisense process is not yet running, it will be launched automatically.

 ## Configuration